dhtdht020/bad-folder-removal-tool/README.md

 # bad-folder-removal-tool
 A tool used to delete folders that the file explorer can't.
-Can be used with Google Outtake's bad folders.